jasonldoyle/Line-Productivity-Excel-Dashboard/README.md

 ### Description

+A small excel dashboard to show the line productivity on a toy dataset.
+The objecive was to showcase key insights into line productivity.

-The objective of this project was to create a dynamic dashboard that provides insights to answer the recommended analysis;
+The objective of this project was to create a dynamic dashboard that provides insights to answer the following recommended analysis;
 1) What's the current line efficiency? (total time / min time)
 2) Are any operators underperforming?
 3) What are the leading factors for downtime?